 First Party – these cookies are cookies set by our website in your browser’s address bar.
 This is used when you log in or comment on my site.

-Third Party – Third-party cookies are cookies from other websites.
+Third-Party – Third-party cookies are cookies from other websites.

-I use a number of service providers who may set cookies on their respective websites in order to offer you the services that they are providing.
+This site uses a number of service providers who may set cookies on their respective websites in order to offer you the services that they are providing.

-I may also embed photos and video content from websites like YouTube.
+This site may also embed photos and video content from websites like YouTube.
 As a result, when you visit a page with content embedded from other websites like YouTube, you may be presented with cookies from that website.
 You should check the relevant third party website for more information about those cookies.

-I have ‘share’ buttons to enable users of the website to share articles with their friends on websites like Facebook, Twitter and Google + social networks.
+This site has ‘share’ buttons to enable users of the website to share articles with their friends on websites like Facebook, Twitter and Google + social networks.
 These websites may set a cookie when you are also logged in to their service.
 I can not control the dissemination of Third Party Cookies.